 With many PMI providers offering online solutions it may be tempting to buy online – but the risk is that you end up with too little, too much or the wrong thing entirely.

 Getting advice is the best way to make sure you’re getting the right solution for you.
 At Alan Boswell Group we have expert Health Consultants on-hand to help with your Group Healthcare questions.

 At some point, as your business grows, you will inevitably make the decision to add in some employee benefits.
 You’ll do some competitor analysis and note that other companies are offering flexible-working or have an enhanced bonus scheme.
 You may review your pension contributions or offer some life insurance solutions.

-One of the key benefits you may consider is Private Medical Insurance (PMI).
+One of the key benefits you may consider is Private Medical Insurance.

 Offering PMI adds values that are attractive to both employees and employer.
-Not only do your staff benefit from reduced waiting times, private rooms, access to treatments unavailable on the NHS, faster diagnosis, choosing their surgeon or hospital and comprehensive access to therapies but your company benefits from staff returning to work quicker, improved welfare and you’re likely to be considered a better place to work!
+Not only do your staff benefit from reduced waiting times, private rooms, access to treatments unavailable on the NHS, faster diagnosis, choosing their surgeon or hospital and comprehensive access to therapies, but your company benefits from staff returning to work quicker, improved company welfare and you’re likely to be considered a better place to work.

 There are many options when choosing the right PMI for you and your employees, including:

 At Alan Boswell Group we have various solutions designed to fit your requirements and budget.
-By taking the time to get to know you and your business we we can help you decide if one of our packaged solutions meets your needs or whether a fully bespoke package is best.
+By taking the time to get to know you and your business we can help you decide if one of our packaged solutions meets your needs or whether a fully bespoke solution is best.